snitch-org/snitch/doc/coding_guidelines.md

 # Guidelines for writing C++ code for *snitch*

-Unless otherwise stated, follow the [C++ Code Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
+Unless otherwise stated, follow the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
 Below are exceptions to these guidelines, or more opinionated choices.

 ## `noexcept`